If the Pages panel isn’t visible, choose Window > Pages.

 From the Pages panel menu, choose Color Label, and then choose the color to assign.

 The color label appears below the thumbnail in the Pages panel.

-Applying a color label to master pages affects all pages to which the master is applied.
+Applying a color label to parent pages affects all pages to which the parent is applied.
 However, when you apply a color label to individual document pages, the color label for the document pages is used.
-To use a color label for master pages, select the document pages you want to change and choose Color Label > Use Master Color from the Pages panel menu.
+To use a color label for parent pages, select the document pages you want to change and choose Color Label > Use Parent Color from the Pages panel menu.